 The downside?
 You can’t take out a HELOC on a house that’s for sale.
 Lenders know that you’d be paying it back quickly and they’d make less profit.
 So if your property is already on the market, keep looking for options.

 Want to convert your home equity but don’t want to take out another loan?
-It is possible, thanks to EasyKnock’s new MoveAbility program.
+It is possible, thanks to a new solution called residential sale-leasebacks.

-MoveAbility is one of the simple alternatives to bridging loans.
-MoveAbility lets you sell your home to EasyKnock and convert the equity to cash.
-You then lease your home back from EasyKnock and pay rent as a tenant until you’re ready to list your home on the open market.
-Once it sells, you can move and collect any appreciation on the property.
+A sale-leaseback can be a simple alternative to bridging loans.
+It lets you sell your home and convert the equity to cash.
+You then lease your home back and pay rent as a tenant until you’re ready to list your home on the open market.

-With MoveAbility, you can make a down payment on a new house before you sell your old one, without bridge loans or contingent offers.
+With a sale-leaseback, you can make a down payment on a new house before you sell your old one, without bridge loans or contingent offers.
 It’s not a loan, so the money is yours outright.
 No repayment plans, no interest, and no worries about anyone seizing your assets.

 Take Control of Your Move

 When you’ve found a great house but haven’t sold your existing one, it’s easy to feel panicked and under pressure.
 If you’re unsure about bridging loans and need alternatives, consider MoveAbility.
 With MoveAbility, you can sell your home at your own pace.
 You can even take the time to make a few improvements in order to set a higher asking price.